zunayeed/SpringBoot/SpringbootInBrief.md

  >>>>>>>> Model is used to pass data from controller to view(JSP).
        So, we need to put the data in the model so that we can pass it to the view.
 So the controller controls the entire flow, once it has some data, it puts it to the model, and model redirects it(data) to the view.
 The view uses the model to render the data.

 So, once the data(String name) -through the @RequestParam annotation- comes into the controller, we need to put it in model.
-In order to put it in model, we  need to have ModelMap object(ModelMap model) passed in to the method parameter.
+In order to put it in model, we  need to have ModelMap object(ModelMap model) passed in to the @RequestMapping-annotated-method parameter as an input argument.

 In model.put("name", value)  we mention the attribute and value as name of parameter as name.